gombosc/100-DaysOfCoding-Part2/README.md

 # 100-DaysOfCoding-Part2
-Doing another 100 days of coding after finishing the first one and failing the first attempt at day 45 during the end of July
+Doing another 100 days of coding after finishing the first one and failing the second attempt at day 45 during the end of July

 Day 1 (6th August)
 - Starting a big recap of everything I've leant so far